 A National Private Pilot Licence - NPPL(A) Microlight licence is required to fly microlights, and can be gained by training with a qualified flying instructor in accordance with a CAA (Civil Aviation Authority) syllabus of training.
 The minimum requirements for a full NPPL(A) Microlight licence without Operational Limitations are:

-The 5 written exams cover the following subjects and are all presented in a multiple choice format:
+The 5 written exams cover the following subjects and are all presented in a mix of multiple choice and written answers:

 There are certain time limits that some of the above elements need to be completed in prior to licence application, and your instructor will cover all these details with you and structure your training accordingly.